Savage Arena: Other uses

 In addition to the activity areas, Savage Arena contains athletic department offices, a reception area, press room, sports medicine and therapy rooms, laundry and equipment facilities and locker rooms with showers and saunas for both men and women.
 It is also the site of convocations and commencement ceremonies, as well as the occasional conventions.

 The facility has hosted five Mid-American Conference men's basketball tournaments: 1985, 1987–1989, and 1995.
 In addition, the arena hosted U.S. President George W. Bush and Mexican president Vicente Fox in 2001.
-WCW used Savage Arena as its Toledo stop until its 2001 folding.
+World Championship Wrestling used Savage Arena as its Toledo stop until its 2001 folding, as would All Elite Wrestling in the late 2010s and early 2020s.

-Among the many performers who have played Savage Arena over the years have been Bob Dylan, Elvis Presley, Frank Sinatra, Elton John, Fleetwood Mac, Boyz II Men, Steve Winwood, Rod Stewart, Phil Collins, Pearl Jam, Smashing Pumpkins, Sheryl Crow, Kenny Chesney, Tim McGraw, Red Hot Chili Peppers, Van Halen, Alabama, Charlie Daniels, The Judds, John Schneider and, more recently, Chris Brown, Katy Perry, The Black Keys, P!nk, Eric Church and American Idols Live!.
+Among the many performers who have played Savage Arena over the years have been Bob Dylan, Elvis Presley, Frank Sinatra, Yes (band), Elton John, Fleetwood Mac, Boyz II Men, Steve Winwood, Rod Stewart, Phil Collins, Pearl Jam, Smashing Pumpkins, Sheryl Crow, Kenny Chesney, Tim McGraw, Red Hot Chili Peppers, Van Halen, Alabama, Charlie Daniels, The Judds, John Schneider and, more recently, Chris Brown, Katy Perry, The Black Keys, P!nk, Eric Church, American Idols Live!, Adele and Ariana Grande.
 Of note, Savage Arena hosted Crystal Bowersox's homecoming performance when it hosted the 2010 edition of the latter show.
 As part of their Promises Tour, the Christian rock band Sanctus Real had their homecoming concert at Savage Arena in 2013.
 Kiss performed at the arena during their 1997 Reunion Tour, a professionally shot recording of which has been widely bootlegged.